ckeditor/ckeditor4/tests/plugins/clipboard/manual/readonlycut.md

 **Expected:**
 * Text shouldn't be removed from editor.
-* Text selected in the editor shouldn't be pasted into the textarea
+* Text selected in the editor shouldn't be pasted into the textarea.

 ----